UMD-DRASTIC/drastic-web/README.md

 | choices | no | A list of valid options, if present the user *must* enter one of these values (or empty if required=false)| ["a", "b", "c""] |

-## The Indigo CLI
+## The Drastic CLI

-Management of an Indigo instance is done via the `indigo` command line interface, which is available from inside the previously created virtualenv.
-See <https://bitbucket.org/archivea/indigo> for more information on running the commands.
+Management of an Drastic instance is done via the `drastic` command line interface, which is available from inside the previously created virtualenv.
+See <https://github.com/UMD-DRASTIC/drastic> for more information on running the commands.